Quantum metrology: Relation to quantum information science

 There are strong links between quantum metrology and quantum information science.
-It has been shown that quantum entanglement is needed to outperform classical interferometry in magnetrometry with a fully polarized ensemble of spins.
+It has been shown that quantum entanglement is needed to outperform classical interferometry in magnetometry with a fully polarized ensemble of spins.
 It has been proved that a similar relation is generally valid for any linear interferometer, independent of the details of the scheme.
 Moreover, higher and higher levels of multipartite entanglement is needed to achieve a better and better accuracy in parameter estimation.
 Additionally, entanglement in multiple degrees of freedom of quantum systems (known as "hyperentanglement"), can be used to enhance precision, with enhancement arising from entanglement in each degree of freedom.